New York Counties Can Keep Odd-Year Election Schedule

 Over the last two months, eight Republican counties filed lawsuits in state court, seeking to block the law.

-Onondaga and Nassau counties filed lawsuits on March 22 and April 5 respectively, and there is a motion to consolidate the two cases in Onondaga County, since they filed their case first.
+Onondaga and Nassau counties filed lawsuits on March 22 and April 5 respectively.

 The counties are all arguing that this new law violates Article IX of the New York Constitution, which gives local governments the authority to determine when elections are held for local officials.